-- Safeguarding and child protection, including online safety - the child protection policy, including information about the identity and role of the DSL's - the behaviour policy which should include measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying

-- the safeguarding response to children who go missing from education - the staff code of conduct including the school's whistleblowing procedure and the acceptable use of technologies policy, staff/student relationships and communications including the use of social media - a copy of Part 1 of KCSIE 2021 - School leaders and staff who work directly with children will also be required to read Annex A of KCSIE-
+- Safeguarding and child protection, including online safety - the child protection policy, including information about the identity and role of the DSL(s) and DDSL - the behaviour policy (which should include measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying) - the safeguarding response to children who go missing from education - the staff code of conduct or behaviour policy including the school's whistleblowing procedure and the acceptable use of technologies policy, staff/student relationships and communications including the use of social media - a copy of Part 1 of KCSIE (Current edition/publication) - School leaders and staff who work directly with children will also be required to read Annex B of KCSIE.

-'Induction training usually takes place within seven (7) working days of staff commencing work.'}Copies of the above documents are provided to all 'staff' during induction.
-On appointment and as part of United Learning Annual Declaration, all staff will receive and sign the up to date versions of the Staff Student Relationship Letter and Acceptable Use Declaration.
-The staff code of conduct is given to all staff either via email or a paper copy.
+Induction training usually takes place within seven (7) working days of staff commencing work.
+Copies of the above documents are provided to all 'staff' during induction.
+On appointment and as part of United Learning Annual Declaration, all staff will receive and sign the up-to-date versions of the Staff Student Relationship Letter and Acceptable Use Declaration.
+The staff Code of Conduct is given to all staff either via email or a paper copy.